 Need answers to your burning Google and SEO questions?
-John Mueller, webmaster trends analyst at Google, provides clear answers for webmasters, business owners, and marketers who want to understand the nuances of Google and search engine optimization (SEO).
+John Mueller, Google Search Advocate, provides clear answers for webmasters, SEOs, business owners, and marketers who want to understand the nuances of Google and search engine optimization (SEO).

 Q. If I update URLs to shorter, smarter URLs will this impact rankings?

 A. Yes.
 Generally, anytime you make bigger changes on your site, it will take some time for rankings to settle down again.
 (If it’s just one URL with a redirect, Google can figure it out pretty quickly.)

 On a broader scale, if you’re cleaning up URLs, Google essentially needs to re-process the whole website to understand the relationships between all the pages.
 It will take a couple of weeks to several months to recover rankings.

 Q. Should I combine multiple related pages that have similar content with a similar keyword focus into one big page?

 A. If you combine multiple pages into one page, it will take time to rank again.
 Still, Mueller recommends this long-term strategy.
 It makes sense to have one stronger page that focuses on the keyword rather than multiple pages with “thin” content.